MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 #### Description and Call to Action
 A good description does more than just tell viewers about the video.
 It also includes important keywords to boost **video SEO**.
 A clear call to action can get viewers to subscribe or visit a website.

-These steps make the viewer's experience better.
+These steps make the viewer is experience better.
 They encourage viewers to interact more with the content and the channel.

 ### The Role of Social Media Specialists in YouTube Audits
 [Social media specialists](https://marketingproinsider.com/) are key in YouTube audits.
 They use their knowledge of marketing to find ways to improve.
 They understand what viewers want, making content more engaging.